dccuchile/wefe/README.rst

 ======================================================

-Word Embedding Fairness Evaluation (WEFE) is an open source library for measuring bias in word embedding models.
+*Word Embedding Fairness Evaluation* (WEFE) is an open source library for measuring an mitigating bias in word embedding models.
 It generalizes many existing fairness metrics into a unified framework and provides a standard interface for:

-* Encapsulating existing fairness metrics from previous work and designing new ones.
+- Encapsulating existing fairness metrics from previous work and designing new ones.
-* Encapsulating the test words used by fairness metrics into standard objects called queries.
+- Encapsulating the test words used by fairness metrics into standard objects called queries.
-* Computing a fairness metric on a given pre-trained word embedding model using user-given queries.
+- Computing a fairness metric on a given pre-trained word embedding model using user-given queries.

-It also provides more advanced features for:

-* Running several queries on multiple embedding models and return a DataFrame with the results.
-* Plotting those results on a barplot.
-* Based on the above results, calculating a bias ranking for all embedding models.
-This allows the user to evaluate the fairness of the embedding models according to the bias criterion (defined by the query) and the metric used.
-* Plotting the ranking on a barplot.
-* Correlating the rankings.
-This allows the user to see how the rankings of the different metrics or evaluation criteria are correlated with respect to the bias presented by the models.
+WEFE also standardizes the process of mitigating bias through an interface similar to the ``scikit-learn`` ``fit-transform``.
+This standardization separates the mitigation process into two stages:

+- The logic of calculating the transformation to be performed on the model (``fit``).
+- The execution of the mitigation transformation on the model (``transform``).

 The official documentation can be found at this `link <https://wefe.readthedocs.io/>`_.